 Challenges in the Agriculture

-Just in the recent years our Government faced even more challenges like increasing price of commercial rice due to artificial low supply against its high demand to feed millions of Filipinos.
+Just in recent years, our Government faced even more challenges like increasing the price of commercial rice due to artificial low supply against its high demand to feed millions of Filipinos.
 With the lack of agricultural facilities, we are not able to produce the best quality and quantity of rice leading to lesser productivity and profitability of our rice farmers

 The Rice Tarrification Law

-The flooding of cheaper commercial rice in the market will be beneficial for the Filipino consumers in general, however the promises on the newly enacted law would not be as promising as it seems.
-We could not forget the alleged agricultural scams like the fertilizer fund scam, diversion of agricultural funds to fake NGOs and the present day 'bukbok' rice or the insect infested imported rice despite of its lower price.
+The flooding of cheaper commercial rice in the market will be beneficial for the Filipino consumers in general, however, the promises on the newly enacted law would not be as promising as it seems.
+We could not forget the alleged agricultural scams like the fertilizer fund scam, diversion of agricultural funds to fake NGOs, and the present-day 'bukbok' rice or the insect-infested imported rice despite its lower price.
 Hopefully, this RCEF would not be another corruption in the making.

-If there's an existing curruption in the Agricultural sector which remain to be a culture, the new law shouldn't be at the expense of our local farmers.
-Although we can give the new law a chance for the benefits it could give, still I feel for the unheard voices of our farmers.
-I am a son of a rice farmer and I have seen the hardship of our farmers who sweat it out under the sun and even through the rain to give us a staple food to eat on our table.
+If there's an existing corruption in the Agricultural sector that remains to be a culture, the new law shouldn't be at the expense of our local farmers.
+Although we can give a new law a chance for the benefits it could give, still I feel for the unheard voices of our farmers.
+I am a son of a rice farmer and I have seen the hardship of our farmers who sweat it out under the sun and even though the rain gives us a staple food to eat on our table.
 Our farmers deserve to have a better life through the full support of our government from laws and programs that would help improve their greatest source of livelihood.

-We do not want to see one day that our farmlands that are previously owned by an ordinary farmers will become a gated community or townhouse owned by an oligarch.
-We do not want to see our country losing agricultural scientists who preferred to work abroad for a greener pasteur.
+We do not want to see one day that our farmlands that are previously owned by ordinary farmers will become a gated community or townhouse owned by an oligarch.
+We do not want to see our country losing agricultural scientists who preferred to work abroad for a greener pasture.
 We do not want to see our future children losing interest in agricultural studies and activities.
-And we do not want to see our farmers dying because even them don't have something to eat because the government killed the rice farming industry.
+And we do not want to see our farmers dying because even they don't have something to eat.
+After all, the government killed the rice farming industry.

-As I go back home in our hometown, another townhouse that is previously a farmland might be rising and another hectare for private houses along the road are built.
+As I go back home in our hometown, another townhouse that is previously farmland might be rising and another hectare for private houses along the road is built.
 This happens when farmers sell their land to real estate developers for residential or industrial development.

-In few years time our next generation might not be able to enjoy the greenfield and the golden brown rice harvest that we used to enjoy.
-Those years of pure happiness away from modernity and technology that the present time have embraced.
-In few years time, we will gradually be shifting from agricultural to industrial and the vast farmland and lush greeneries will just be a thing of the past.
+In a few years, our next generation might not be able to enjoy the greenfield and the golden brown rice harvest that we used to enjoy.
+Those years of pure happiness away from modernity and technology that the present time has embraced.
+In a few years, we will gradually be shifting from agricultural to industrial and the vast farmland and lush greeneries will just be a thing of the past.

-Let us help save our Agricultural sector by hearing the voices of our farmers who are the source and major producer of our food on the table.
-Let us patronize local produce and learn to appreciate and embrace agriculture in our modern way of living and so we can help our farmers thrive and live a decent and comfortable life they deserve.
+Let us help save our Agricultural sector by hearing the voices of our farmers who are the source and major producers of our food on the table.
+Let us patronize local produce and learn to appreciate and embrace agriculture in our modern way of living and so we can help our farmers thrive and live the decent and comfortable life they deserve.

 © 2019 Del Cusay